Skn0tt/nextjs-nestjs-integration-example/README.md

 }
 ```

-So let's go over how that's done.
+So let's have a look at how that's done.

 ### 1. Init the NestJS application